 Fancy Molasses: The highest grade of molasses available, fancy molasses is the pure juice of the sugar cane.
 Fancy molasses is an excellent topping on toast, pancakes or biscuits and is a great addition to marinades, rubs and sauces.
 It is a popular ingredient in baked goods, yielding softer cookies and crustier bread.

 Cooking Molasses: is a blend of blackstrap and fancy molasses.
 It is thicker and darker than fancy molasses — less sweet, with a more “full-flavoured” taste.
-It is commonly used to flavour sweets and cookies like gingersnaps, and is also excellent in baked beans and a variety of sauces such as barbeque and sweet-and-sour sauce.
+It is commonly used to flavour sweets and cookies like gingersnaps, and is also excellent in baked beans and a variety of sauces such as barbecue and sweet-and-sour sauce.

 Blackstrap Molasses: is the highly-concentrated, final by-product of the refined sugar manufacturing process.
 By this point, there isn’t enough sucrose left to make it taste sweet, so it almost tastes bitter.
 The resulting molasses is very dark with a robust, somewhat bitter flavour.
 Blackstrap molasses is often used as a colouring agent in foods.
 Some prefer the more robust flavour of blackstrap molasses when preparing foods like baked beans or gingerbread.